 In colder climates growers should work with cannabis seeds with shorter flowering times to ensure their plants have the time to develop big thick flower sets and fully mature.
-The majority of the cannabis seeds listed above finish flowering in September, which is ideal for Northern Europe.
+The majority of the cannabis seeds listed below finish flowering in September, which is ideal for Northern Europe.

 Cold and wet weather towards the end of the season are yearly problems for growers in Northern Europe, which often makes growing cannabis go hand in hand with bud rot and powdery mildew.
 A large part of these problems can be avoided by simply growing a variety of cannabis seeds that is very resistant to such threats.

 Spliff Tips For Growing Cannabis Outdoors In Northern Europe

 Your biggest concern when growing cannabis in this part of Europe will be the cold and wet weather.
 For this reason the Netherlands has always been a driving force in greenhouse agriculture/horticulture and has a huge agricultural export, despite the limited space and weather conditions.
 Just to name a few numbers, the Netherlands is the number one exporter of seeds, flowers, plants and bulbs and the second largest exporter of fresh vegetables worldwide.
 Greenhouses work extremely well in the Netherlands, growing cannabis is obviously no exception!

 A large part of Dutch agriculture takes place in greenhouses, we’re glad we can use a lot of this knowledge for growing cannabis!